cfarkas/variants2genes/README.md

     -b  File or path to Case bam file (sorted and indexed) -g  Reference genome (in fasta format)
     -r  Gene annotation (in GTF format)
-    -t  Number of threads for processing (integer)
+    -s  known SNPs for base recalibration (in VCF format) -t  Number of threads for processing (integer)
 ```
 As example, for mouse RNA-seq data (mm10 genome), execute as follows: